 for a People's Microphone

-Consisting of a pick up truck, a three-speaker sound system mounted in the back, and a set of fold-out tables & chairs, the work circulates through the city of Sherbrooke for a two-week period, parking at specific locations to playback an audio work: a single voice that speaks and a group that repeats, projecting their voices toward an imaginary republic.
+Consisting of a pick up truck, a sound system mounted in the back, and a set of fold-out tables and chairs, the work circulates through the city of Sherbrooke for a two-week period, parking at specific locations to playback an audio work.
+The audio features a voice that speaks and a group that repeats each line, projecting their voices toward an imaginary crowd.

 as part of Espace Im Média, Sherbrooke - Québec